AliakseiSavelyey/react-hw-04-hooks-feedback/README.md

-simple feedback form on react
+simple feedback form on react-2